reduxjs/redux-toolkit/docs/api/getDefaultMiddleware.md

   state values for mutations.
 It can detect mutations in reducers during a dispatch, and also mutations that occur between dispatches (such as in a component or a selector).
 When a mutation is detect, it will throw an error and indicate the key path for where the mutated value was detected in the state tree.
-- `serializable-state-invariant-middleware`: a custom middleware created specifically for use in Redux Starter Kit.
+- `serializable-state-invariant-middleware`: a custom middleware created specifically for use in Redux Toolkit.
 Similar in concept to `redux-immutable-state-invariant`, but deeply checks your state tree and your actions for non-serializable values such as functions, Promises, Symbols, and other non-plain-JS-data values.
 When a non-serializable value is detected, a console error will be printed with the key path for where the non-serializable value was detected.